 How Long to Road Trip Across Wales

-Technically speaking, you could do this whole road trip in a day.
+Technically speaking, you could do this whole trip in one day.
 The 180-mile drive from Cardiff to Llandudno along the A470 only takes around 4-5 hours.
 But that doesn’t include any stops, so you’ll probably want to spend a few days over it.

 Alternatively, pick and choose a selection of stops from my recommendations below and build your own, less packed, itinerary.
 The following timing breakdowns should help give you an idea.